A device-independent protocol for XOR oblivious transfer: Acknowledgements

 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.

-Research at the Centre for Quantum Technologies at the National University of Singapore is partially funded by the Singapore Ministry of Education and the National Research Foundation, Prime Minister's Office, Singapore.
-Part of this work was done when S. K. was visiting the Institute for Quantum Computing at the University of Waterloo, Canada.
+Research at the Institute for Quantum Computing is supported by Innovation, Science and Economic Development (ISED) Canada.
+S. K. and E. T. acknowledge support from the NSERC Canada Discovery Grants Program, and S. K. from Fujitsu Labs America.

-E.\ Y.-Z.\ T. was funded by the Swiss National Science Foundation via the National Center for Competence in Research for Quantum Science and Technology (QSIT), the Air Force Office of Scientific Research (AFOSR) via grant FA9550-19-1-0202, and the QuantERA project eDICT.
+Part of this work was done when S. K. was at the Centre for Quantum Technologies, National University of Singapore, Singapore (partially funded by the Singapore Ministry of Education and the National Research Foundation, Prime Minister's Office, Singapore), and E. T. was at the Institute for Theoretical Physics, ETH Z\"{u}rich, Switzerland (funded by the Swiss National Science Foundation via the National Center for Competence in Research for Quantum Science and Technology (QSIT), the Air Force Office of Scientific Research (AFOSR) via grant FA9550-19-1-0202, and the QuantERA project eDICT).